 - Increase the average value of a sale.

 In order to do that, there is a business machine behind the blog that is intended to sell.
+Each of these 3 growth levers are built right into the design of the business model.
 The blog may be the public face – and a very effective one.
 But, the formula is simple…

 BLOG + BUSINESS MACHINE = $$$$$